Brown Berets: Women in the movement

 Although the Brown Berets was a male-dominated organization, women members established and operated essential community institutions such as the Barrio Free Clinic, which TELACU later institutionalized.

 One of the internal problems for the Brown Berets was sexism towards the women of the movement, arising from a culture of machismo.
-Machismo posits a patriarch heading a family and does not allow for female-headed families or other variations in family structure.
-It also maintains that a woman's purpose is a domestic life taking care of children and cleaning.
+Machismo posits a patriarch heading a family, or multiple families for reproductive aims, and does not allow for female-headed families or other variations in family structure except under certain circumstances.
+It also maintains that a woman's principal purpose is a domestic life taking care of children and cleaning.
+Black male studies scholars have pushed to reevaluate similar depictions of heteropatriarchy in their own communities.
+Chicano scholars likewise responded with studies demonstrating that such conceptions underpin Chicano inclusive masculinity as well as intersections between elements of post-feminist machismo and marianismo.

 The movement's men tended to view female Brown Berets as subservient and unequal, relegating the women to clerical duties, cooking, and cleaning.
 In 1968, Gloria Arellanes became the first and only female prime minister of the Brown Berets but recalled being "shut out of decision-making processes."
 However, Arellanes used her power within her chapter to create support and solidarity between the women of the movement.
 Eventually, these women left the East Los Angeles Brown Berets; Arellanes believes this contributed to the organization's downfall.

-Arellanes, along with the other women in the Brown Bertes wrote a letter of resignation after the machismo the Los Angeles chapter Brown Beret men have shown to them.
+Arellanes, along with the other women in the Brown Berets wrote a letter of resignation after the machismo the Los Angeles chapter Brown Beret men had shown to them.
 She mentioned how "Brown Beret men have oppressed us more than the pig system," the same pig system they were against.
 Because of this, the resignation was something these women found fit as they felt as though they could do much better in terms of organization.
 This led to the creation of Las Adelitas de Aztlán.

 Despite the presence of sexism, the Chicana movement in the Brown Berets did empower women initially.
 It allowed them to express their anger towards the United States government in a way that could make a positive change.
 For example, many Mexican female activists took pride in their political agendas.
 They felt it linked each organization because of their shared common history of the working class and activism.

 The Brown Berets brought out women such as the poet and activist Viola Correa.
 Her bilingual poem titled "La Nueva Chicana" impacted the cultural revolution and empowered the movement's women: